milung/wac-textbook/book-src/dojo/01.Web-Components/101-openapi.md

           - ambulanceWaitingList @_important_@
         summary: Provides the ambulance waiting list
         operationId: getWaitingListEntries  @_important_@
-        description: By using ambulanceId you get list of entries in ambulance    witing  list
+        description: By using ambulanceId you get list of entries in ambulance waiting list
         parameters:
           - in: path @_important_@
             name: ambulanceId @_important_@